xuzhg/Document/_posts/2015-04-17-02-04-convention-model-builder.md

 </edmx:Edmx>
 {% endhighlight %}

-Note: let's omit the function/action building because it's same as non-convention model builder.
+**Note**: We omit the **function/action** building because it's same as non-convention model builder.

 ### Conventions

 Wow, how the convention model builder do that!
-Actually, convention model builder uses a set of pre-defined rules (called conventions) to achieve this.
+Actually, convention model builder uses a set of **pre-defined** rules (called conventions) to achieve this.
-If you open the source code for [`ODataConventionModelBuilder`](https://github.com/OData/WebApi/blob/master/OData/src/System.Web.OData/OData/Builder/ODataConventionModelBuilder.cs).
-You can find the following codes at the beginning of the `ODataConventionModelBuilder` class:
+If you open the source code for [`ODataConventionModelBuilder`](https://github.com/OData/WebApi/blob/master/OData/src/System.Web.OData/OData/Builder/ODataConventionModelBuilder.cs), You can find the following codes at the beginning of the `ODataConventionModelBuilder` class:
 {% highlight csharp %}
 private static readonly List<IConvention> _conventions = new List<IConvention>
 {